 We derive a significant amount of our revenue from a small number of major and independent oil and gas companies, although not necessarily the same customers from year to year.
 Because the level of fabrication that we may provide to any particular customer depends, among other things, on the size of that customer's capital expenditure budget devoted to platform construction plans in a particular year and our ability to meet the customer's delivery schedule, customers that account for a significant portion of our revenue in one fiscal year may represent an immaterial portion of revenue in subsequent years.
-For example, our largest customers (those which individually accounted for more than 10% of revenue in a given year) accounted for 38% of revenue in 2010 (16% for Eni US Operating Co.
-Inc., 11% for American Electric Power Service Corporation and 11% for Versabuild, LLC), 48% of revenue in 2009 (36% for Bluewater Industries, Inc. and 12% for Eni US Operating Co.
-Inc.), and 54% of revenue in 2008 (37% for Bluewater Industries, Inc. and 17% for Daewoo Shipbuilding and Marine Engineering, Ltd.).
+For example, our largest customers (those which individually accounted for more than 10% of revenue in a given year) accounted for 20.7% of revenue in 2011 (all for Chevron Corporation), 38% of revenue in 2010 (16% for Eni US Operating Co.
+Inc., 11% for American Electric Power Service Corporation and 11% for Versabuild, LLC ), and 48% of revenue in 2009 (36% for Bluewater Industries, Inc. and 12% for Eni US Operating Co.
+Inc.).
 The loss of a significant customer for any reason, including a sustained decline in that customer's capital expenditure budget or competitive factors, can result in a substantial loss of revenue and could have a material adverse effect on our operating performance.